darkschneider16/python-aerothermal/README.md

 # python-aerothermal

-python-aerothermal is a solution to acquire house consumptions data from i-DE (spanish electricity distribution company) and send it to Zabbix
+python-aerothermal is a solution to acquire house consumptions data from i-DE (spanish electricity distribution company) and send it to *Zabbix*.

 You have to prepare a server to create a daily job to launch the bash script which calls the Python script

 ## Installation

 The first thing you must do is creating a credentials file to access the frontend of i-DE.
 You have an .ini example in the distribution and could be copied into */etc* with access only available to the user without privileges.
 To track the success of the script we need to establish a logfile in */var/log/*.
-Again we need to give access to the user previously configured and add a *logrotate* file, also in the repository, to avoid the growth of the file withou control.
+Again we need to give access to the user previously configured and add a *logrotate* file, also in the repository, to avoid the growth of the file without control.
 Another thing you must do is creating a *Python* virtual environment in order to run the script (always with the unprivileged user):

 ```bash